magento/merchdocs/src/marketing/price-rules-cart-create.md

 ### Conditions

 Specifies the conditions that must be met before the cart price rule goes into action.
 If left blank, the rule applies to all products in the cart.
+Conditions can be based on any combination of cart and product attributes.
+However, [customizable options]({% link catalog/settings-advanced-custom-options.md %}) cannot be referenced in cart price rule conditions.

 ### Actions